-Dollar Tree's (DLTR) CEO Gary Philbin on Q1 2020 Results - Earnings Call Transcript

 Kevin Wampler

 Yes.
 So yes, we are seeing some impact as the stimulus gets released into the market and the tax refunds, especially on the Family Dollar side.
-And as Gary described, we saw some nice momentum in our discretionary side of the business with our home and drilling and close.
-So we can see a correlation of the stimulus dollars being released and an increase in our basket size.
+And as Gary described, we saw some nice momentum in our discretionary side of the business with our home and drilling and close [ph].
+So, we can see a correlation of the stimulus dollars being released and an increase in our basket size.

 Chandni Luthra

 Got it.
-And then if I get a follow-up.
+And then if I could get a follow-up.
 I'm sorry, go ahead.

 Kevin Wampler